-At the start of each session, every child will have an Achievement Portfolio which contains information about themselves and their achievements in learning.
-The portfolio gives staff an opportunity to record observations of your child and identify their next steps.
+At the start of each session, every child will start a Learning Journal (a portfolio of significant learning) which contains information about themselves and their achievements in learning.
+The valuable information gathered from you during the induction process and on the 'Being Me' mind map is the foundation of the child centred record of learning.
+The journal gives staff an opportunity to record observations of your child and identify their next steps.
 It also gives the child an opportunity to select their favourite pieces of work for inclusion.
-The portfolios will go home twice during the session for the children to share with their families.
-This is often an opportunity to find out about the activities your child has been engaging in and can lead to rewarding discussions as your child talks about the photographs and Keyworker comments.
-The portfolios are part of our Reporting to Parents Framework and are a record of individual achievement.
+The journals, or 'special books' as the children tend to call them, will go home regularly throughout the year for the children to share with their families.
+This is often another opportunity to find out about the activities your child has been engaging in and can lead to rewarding discussions as your child talks about the photographs and Keyworker comments.
+The Learning Journals are part of our Reporting to Parents Framework and are a record of individual achievement.